Intersegmental artery

-The intersegmental arteries are a set of 30 arteries arising from the embryonic dorsal aorta, with each artery providing blood supply to one somite and its derivatives.
+The intersegmental arteries are a set of approximately 30 arteries arising from the embryonic dorsal aorta, with each artery providing blood supply to one somite and its derivatives.

 Cervical intersegmental arteries

 The cervical intersegmental arteries merge into the vertebral artery with the exception of the 7th (or possibly the 6th) cervical intersegmental artery, which becomes the subclavian artery.
 The confusion arises because the vertebral artery drains into the subclavian artery following the disappearance of the dorsal aortae in part of the cervical region.

 Thoracic intersegmental arteries

 The thoracic intersegmental arteries all develop into the intercostal arteries.

 Lumbar intersegmental arteries

 The lumbar intersegmental arteries develop into the lumbar arteries, with the exception of the 5th (last) lumbar intersegmental artery, which becomes the common iliac arteries.

 Sacral intersegmental arteries

 These arteries merge into the lateral sacral artery.